Wilf Equivalences for Patterns in Rooted Labeled Forests: Introduction

-\begin{conj}[{\cite[Conjecture 7.2]{GP}}] For any set $S$ of patterns, let $f_n(S)$ and $t_n(S)$ denote the number of rooted forests and trees on $[n]$ avoiding $S$, respectively.
-Then exist and are equal. \end{conj}

-Here, a rooted tree on $[n]$ is just a connected rooted forest on $[n]$.
-Notably, the finiteness of the limit immediately follows from Cayley's formula: the number of rooted labeled forests and trees are $(n+1)^{n-1}$ and $n^{n-1}$, respectively, so the limit is automatically bounded above by $1$.
-We resolve this conjecture in the positive for a large class of sets which includes all singleton sets.

-\begin{thm} For any set $S$ of patterns in which no $\pi\in S$ begins with $1$ or in which no $\pi\in S$ begins with its largest element, exist and are equal. \end{thm}

-Our methods are quite different from those previously used to prove the analogous results for permutations and relies on analytically interpreting the relationship between $t_n$ and $f_n$, i.e. the forest structure.
-The proof is quite robust and immediately generalizes to sets $S$ of consecutive or generalized patterns in which the condition in the theorem statement is satisfied.
-The key use of the pattern avoidance condition is to establish the inequality $t_{n+1}\ge f_n$, after which the rest of the proof is purely analytic.
-For this reason, we believe that our methods may be applicable to the asymptotic enumeration of other classes of labeled forests, perhaps unrelated to pattern avoidance.
-Additionally, our proof allows us to compute convergent lower bounds for the forest Stanley-Wilf limits, and we do so for several patterns in Section \ref{asy} with the help of formulas and recurrences shown in \cite{AA, GP}.
+Garg and Peng also conjectured that an analogue of Stanley-Wilf limits exist for sets $S$ of patterns in forests.
+We prove this conjecture for a wide class of sets $S$ which includes all singleton sets in a companion paper \cite{Re}.

 The rest of the paper is organized as follows.
 In Section \ref{def}, we record all of the preliminary definitions that are necessary for the rest of the paper.
 In Section \ref{clas}, we consider classical forest-Wilf equivalences, proving Conjecture \ref{gp71} and Theorem \ref{213twist}.
 In Section \ref{cons}, we examine c-forest-Wilf equivalences, first defining the \emph{grounded permutations} that form the basis of our proofs to Theorems \ref{cclass} and \ref{cequiv}.
 We then find constraints on strong c-Wilf equivalences between grounded permutations along the lines of \cite[Theorem 1.5]{GP} and prove Theorem \ref{fssequ}, both by enumerating clusters.
-In Section \ref{asy}, we discuss the asymptotics of pattern-avoiding forests and give the proof of Theorem \ref{fswl} along with computed lower bounds for forest Stanley-Wilf limits.
-We show that the limit, when it exists, is always in $\{0\}\cup[e^{-1},1]$ and classify the sets that achieve $0$ and the sets covered by Theorem \ref{fswl} that achieve $e^{-1}$.
-In Section \ref{fut}, we pose questions, conjectures, and potential future directions of research, including some on various limiting statistics of pattern-avoiding forests.